Tennessee commission holds off on decertifying former officer charged in Tyre Nichols death

 Nichols was Black.
 All five officers charged also are Black.
 They have been fired by the Memphis Police Department.

 The department asked the commission to bar all five officers from working as police in the state.
 The commission already has decertified Demetrius Haley, Emmitt Martin and Justin Smith and approved the decision by Desmond Mills to surrender his certification.
+Haley, Martin and Smith have appealed, said Kevin Walters, a spokesperson for the commission.

 Two former officers who were not charged are awaiting a decision on whether they will be barred from working in law enforcement in Tennessee: Preston Hemphill, who was terminated after firing a stun gun at Nichols during the traffic stop; and Dewayne Smith, the supervising lieutenant who arrived on scene after the beating, and who retired instead of being fired.